nii-yamagishilab/AntiDeepfake/README.md

 ## Try it out

-Full inference script is available on each model’s [Hugging Face](https://huggingface.co/collections/nii-yamagishilab/antideepfake-685a1788fc514998e841cdfc) page.
+Inference script is available on each model’s [Hugging Face](https://huggingface.co/collections/nii-yamagishilab/antideepfake-685a1788fc514998e841cdfc) page.
 Simply copy some audio files and run the script to get their detection scores.

+To train or run large-scale evaluations and save the score files for analysis, please follow the steps below.

 ## Installation
 This setup is recommended if you plan to run custom experiments with the code.
 The commands below provides the same behavior as running `install.sh`.